Peer Effects in Consideration and Preferences: The Model

 \end{assumption} Since the consideration set cannot be empty, we assume that the default alternative is always considered.
 That is, $\operatorname{Q}_{a}\left( 0 \mid\mathbf{y},\mathcal{NC}_{a}\right)=1$ for all $a\in\mathcal{A}$ and $\mathbf{y}\in \mathcal{Y}^{A}$.
-This restriction is the only one imposed on the default alternative and it is satisfied in many applications (including the one we present in Section~\ref{sec: model application}).
-Leaving aside peer effects, this process of formation of consideration sets is analogous to the one studied by \citet{manski1977structure} and \citet{manzini2014stochastic}.
+This restriction is the only one imposed on the default alternative, and it is satisfied in many applications (including the one we present in Section~\ref{sec: model application}).
+We include $\mathcal{Y}$ as a determinant of $\operatorname{C}_{a}$ to simplify the notation when we later identify counterfactual choice distributions for different menus.

+{\value{example}} {\value{eg1}} \begin{example}[continued] Recall that the consideration peers of Agent 1 are $\mathcal{NC}_{1} = \left\{2,3\right\}$.
+Thus, the probability that Agent 1 considers at the moment of choosing, say, set $\left\{0,1\right\}$ is